spcourse/python/en/random/index.md

 # Random numbers

 A very useful building block in your computer is the *random* number.
 In the library `random` you can find a function called `random()` that generates a random number between 0 and 1.
-In python you can use the function as follows:
+In Python you can use the function as follows:

     import random
     x = random.random()